xavierbatistafernandes/Video-Poker/README.md

 This project was built in a way so that you can easily expand it (for example, by adding new variations of the Video Poker).

+The repository has three main directories at the root level:

+- **SRC**: where the source files are stored
+- **TESTS**: some input files which can be used when running the application
+- **UML**: contains information regarding the structure of the application

-This repository provides a UML (Unified Modeling Language) diagram so you can better understand how the existing classes their respective object instances will relate with each other.
-To access it, open the `UML.pdf` file in the `UML/` directory.
+This repository provides a UML (Unified Modeling Language) diagram so you can better understand how the classes (and their respective object instances) relate with each other.
+To view it, open the `UML.pdf` file in the `UML/` directory.

 ## Functionality